Wojtek (bear): Nutrition and growing

-Private Wojtek
+Soldier Wojtek

-From Egypt, the Polish II Corps was reassigned to fight alongside the British Eighth Army in the Italian campaign.
-Regulations for the British transport ship, which was to carry them to Italy, forbade mascot and pet animals.
+From Egypt, the Polish II Corps was reassigned to fight alongside the British Eighth Army, famous from North African battles such as El Alamein and from the Italian campaign.
+Regulations for the British transport ship that was to carry them to Italy forbade mascot and pet animals.
 To get around this restriction, Wojtek was officially drafted into the Polish Army as a private and listed among the soldiers of the 22nd Artillery Supply Company.
-Henryk Zacharewicz and Dymitr Szawlugo were assigned as his caretakers.
+Henryk Zacharewicz and Lew Worzowski were assigned as his caretakers.

 As an enlisted soldier with his own paybook, rank, and serial number, he lived with the other men in tents or in a special wooden crate, which was transported by truck.
-During the Battle of Monte Cassino, Wojtek helped his unit to convey ammunition by carrying 100 lb crates of 25-pound artillery shells, never dropping any of them.
-While this story generated controversy over its accuracy, at least one account exists of a British soldier recalling seeing a bear carrying crates of ammo.
+During the Battle of Monte Cassino, Wojtek helped his unit convey ammunition by carrying 100 lb crates of 25-pound artillery shells, never dropping any of them.
+While this story generated debate over its accuracy, at least one account exists of a British soldier recalling seeing a bear carrying crates of ammunition.
 The bear mimicked the soldiers: when he saw the men lifting crates, he copied them.
 Wojtek carried boxes that normally required four men, which he would stack onto a truck or other ammunition boxes.
-This service at Monte Cassino earned him promotion to the rank of corporal.
+After the Polish victory, Wojtek became a celebrity among visiting Allied generals and statesmen.
+This service also earned him promotion to the rank of corporal.
 In recognition of Wojtek's popularity, a depiction of a bear carrying an artillery shell was adopted as the official emblem of the 22nd Company.

-Post war
+Postwar

 After the end of World War II in 1945, Wojtek was transported to Berwickshire, Scotland, with the rest of the 22nd Company.
 They were stationed at Winfield Airfield on Sunwick Farm, near the village of Hutton, Scottish Borders.
 Wojtek soon became popular among local civilians and the press, and the Polish-Scottish Association made him an honorary member.

 Following demobilisation on 15 November 1947, Wojtek was given to Edinburgh Zoo, where he spent the rest of his life, often visited by journalists and former Polish soldiers, some of whom tossed cigarettes for him to eat, as he did during his time in the army.
 He still happily responded to being spoken to in Polish, recognizing many of his former unit.
 Media attention contributed to Wojtek's popularity.
 He was a frequent guest on BBC television's Blue Peter programme for children.

-Wojtek died in December 1963, at the age of 21, weighing nearly 500 kg, and was over 1.8 m tall.
+Wojtek died 2 December 1963, aged 21, weighing nearly 500 kg, and over 1.8 m tall.